|

 Legolas smiled affectionately

-at the little woman.
+at Hentmirë.
 I cannot ask you to

-You are not asking, Legolas, said Hentmirë,
+You are not asking, Legolas, said the

-confirmation.
-Will we, Gimli?
-The dwarf shook his
+The dwarf shook his head.

 Can you swim? asked Legolas.